2/9/2024

 Stefan Tanda

-Yeah, we really don't give that detail, but what we have said is that, I'm going back a little bit, the pandemic has really been good for us in the sense that our technical capability were tested by everybody.
-And they came to the conclusion that they are equal to the market leader, which means that as companies do new projects in biologics and otherwise, but especially biologics, look to us as being a partner for a particular project.
-So our biologics pipeline is growing quite well, but we're not, and that has led us to the significant investments we made in additional capacity, 180 million, plus an acquisition in China, plus the build-out in North America.
-So that gives you a sense for the confidence we have in the pipeline that doesn't say anything that the other pipeline, the other end markets are shrinking, the overall pipeline continues to do very well.
+Yeah, we really don't give that detail.
+But what we have said is that, I'm going back a little bit, the pandemic has really been good for us in the sense that our technical capability were tested by everybody. and they came to the conclusion that they are equal to the market leader, which means that as companies do new projects in biologics and otherwise, but especially biologics, look to us as being a partner for a particular project.
+So our biologics pipeline is growing quite well, but And that has led us to the significant investments we made in additional capacity, $180 million plus an acquisition in China plus the build-out in North America.
+So that gives you a sense for the confidence we have in the pipeline.
+That doesn't say anything that the other end markets are shrinking.
+The overall pipeline continues to do very well.

 speaker